Utkarshmishra2k2/Medical-Expenses-using-Regression/README.md

 Estimates from your system will be used to determine the annual insurance premium (amount paid every month) offered to the customer.

-You're given a CSV file containing verified historical data, consisting of the aforementioned information and the actual medical charges incurred by over 1300 customers.
+We're given a CSV file containing verified historical data, consisting of the aforementioned information and the actual medical charges incurred by over 1300 customers.